2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ![immagine](assets/fr/16.webp)

-The second rendering is typical and could do the trick!
+The second rendering is typical and could be effective.

 ####

 However, although it allows the creation of very interesting visual renderings in record time, **unfortunately, artificial intelligence will not be able to achieve exactly what you want in detail**.

-So, be patient, try to give instructions (or "prompts") as precisely as possible; and **if you are not satisfied with the renderings you get, there is nothing to stop you from approaching a more experienced bitcoiner on the subject**.
+So, be patient and try to give instructions (or "prompts") as precisely as possible. **If you are not satisfied with the renderings you get, there is nothing to stop you from approaching a more experienced bitcoiner on the subject.**.
 For a few sat (or for free), they are sure to create a quality logo for you.

 # Creating communication channels for your Bitcoin community